Founder Holly Pruett

 - My principal teachers in this work have been the deaths I have attended; I’ve written extensively about my father and my dear friend Marcy Westerling, among others.
 My work with Lynda Martin-McCormick on her husband’s home funeral was featured in a short video: Death DIY.

 - I’m a writer with a popular blog on meaningful celebrations and commemorations; I serve as a frequent source for the media.

 Education & Professional Training

-- Five+ years of study with Stephen Jenkinson, MTS, MSW at his Orphan Wisdom School in the Ottawa Valley, Canada
+- Eight+ years of study with Stephen Jenkinson, MTS, MSW at his Orphan Wisdom School in the Ottawa Valley, Canada

 - Certified in Thanatology: Death, Dying & Bereavement by the Association for Death Education & Counseling

 - Certified in Funerals and Ceremonies for Children and Families by the Celebrant Foundation & Institute and as a Home Funeral Guide by Final Passages

 - Master’s degree from the Leadership Institute of Seattle; BA in history from Reed College